There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

 Maybe you’re a compulsive nail-biter.

-Maybe you twirl your hair while you answer questions, or have a tendency to stare off into space during conversations instead of looking at the person you’re speaking with.
+Maybe you twirl your hair while answering questions or tend to stare off into space during conversations instead of looking at the person you’re speaking with.

-Because being mindful means being aware of what’s going on in the present moment, practicing that can help you catch yourself mid-action.
+Because being mindful means being aware of what’s happening in the present moment, practicing that can help you catch yourself mid-action.

 Pay attention to when and why you do something, then substitute a more positive behavior for it instead.